DAY 1: An Inside Look at Anxiety in Cambridge High School

 “I see teachers giving the easy A more and more,” said English teacher Suzanne Wren.

 Wren said she believes grade inflation has become more widespread as the burden of grades has shifted away from students and onto teachers.

-Her reasoning is that legislation like the 2001 No Child Left Behind Act results in many teachers passing students who ought to fail.
+Her reasoning is that legislation like 2001’s No Child Left Behind Act results in many teachers passing students who ought to fail.
 The legislation includes measures that can punish teachers who fail students, said Wren.

 This, she explained, is the root of grade inflation.

 “I see it more in younger students,” Wren explained.
-She said students get to her class and say “they’ve never had anything below an A” in any English class.
+She said students get to her class and say “they’ve never had anything below an A” in an English class.

 She said she sees students, especially in her honors classes, who are “crazed” after receiving grades lower than As.
 In her view, grade inflation is among the factors that contribute to students’ academic anxiety.

 STEM Director Ellen Kerr, who teaches AP Chemistry, said that when prerequisite classes to AP courses are taught less rigorously, it can affect the ability of students to meet the rigor of AP courses.

 Students interviewed said they were not knowledgeable on the subject of grade inflation.